apaz-cli/daisho/Why.md

 ```

 First, the language creates a specification of the generic type List<T> with the narrowest possible type.
 In this case, List<String>.
 The language knows that println() is a function which accepts a Printable and returns Void.
-This means it satisfies the interface Consumer<Printable>, because String implements Printable.
-This is what forEach() is looking for as an argument.
+This means it satisfies the interface `Consumer<? extends Printable>`, because String implements Printable.
+This is what `forEach()` is looking for as an argument.
 The implementation of println() then knows how to print

 ## But why?
 What's wrong with Java/C++?
 * C++